 Translation efforts for the Zotero client exist for over 40 languages, but many languages are still incomplete.
 To help localizing the Zotero client in your favorite language, sign up for free at https://www.transifex.com, go to the Transifex Zotero project page, and join a language translator team.

-Note Translators should also check already translated strings, as some English strings have changed over time (predominantly to take into account that with Zotero 3.0 and later there is both Zotero for Firefox and Zotero Standalone).
+Note Translators should also check already translated strings, as some English strings have changed over time (predominantly to account for the move to Zotero as a standalone desktop app, rather than the Zotero for Firefox plugin).

 Translations can be tested by changing the language of the Zotero interface.